featherweight/featherweight.github.io/_content/doc-ftw-actor-inbox.md

 more and more probable, it's OK to tune the "paranoid" knob lower; as cost of failure increases, tune the "paranoid" knob higher.
-"Paranoid", meaning additional procedure and requisite syntax to develop and maintain as a remedy for or reaction to forseen failure modes.
+"Paranoid", meaning additional procedure and requisite syntax to develop and maintain as a remedy for or reaction to foreseen failure modes.

 ### Design patterns and idioms for mitigating failure